Hellerup railway station: Services

 The station also serves Copenhagen's S-train lines A, C, E, and F services.
 For the latter line the station is its northern end station or terminus.
 Weekdays there are 60 S-train departures every hour.
 There are twelve departures on Line-F (with 5 minutes between departures), and six departures in each direction for the other three lines.
 This gives 72 departing regional and S-trains every hour from the station's five platform tracks.
 This doesn't quite reflect the number of passengers who use the station, but it is still a rather important station.

-Hellerup station is located within Copenhagen municipality, but the immediate surroundings form the Hellerup borough of Gentofte municipality.
+Hellerup station is located within Copenhagen Municipality, but the immediate surroundings form the Hellerup borough of Gentofte municipality.
 Central Hellerup is near the station and is along the main roads built up of blocks with 4 to 5 floors.
 In the smaller streets many of Copenhagen's largest villas can be found and the Hellerup area is one of the richest in Denmark.

+Number of travellers

+According to the Østtællingen in 2008: